Time Derivatives of Weak Values: Finite-difference left-hand derivative (FDLHD) of weak values in

 We want to evaluate the term \eqref{ap4.3b}, and similar ones present in \eqref{ap4.2b}, for small $t_L$.
 Since FDLHD is gauge invariant (the outputs are independent of any gauge), one can use the approximation of the time evolution operator $\opUt{t_L } = e^{-\frac{i}{\hbar}\int^0\_{-t_L } \opH , dt}$ in the Coulomb gauge for small $t_L$, giving:

-However, in order to fully appreciate the differences between LHD and FDLHD, it is important to realize that the gauge dependence in the left-hand term in \eqref{utgfd}, i.e., $\opUt{t_L }$, given by \eqref{utg}, is different from the gauge dependence of the right-hand side term in \eqref{utgfd} because of the presence of $\opH$, whose gauge dependence is given by \eqref{hamig}.
+However, to fully appreciate the differences between LHD and FDLHD, it is important to realize that the gauge dependence in the left-hand term in \eqref{utgfd}, i.e., $\opUt{t_L }$, given by Eq.
+(6), is different from the gauge dependence of the right-hand side term in \eqref{utgfd} because of the presence of $\opH$, whose gauge dependence is given by Eq.
+(4).
 This result is not surprising, since \eqref{utgfd} is merely an approximation, not an identity.
 Let us clarify this point by rewriting the exact expression of the time-evolution operator for an arbitrary gauge:

 with $\tau_M=t_L/M$ and $\tau_N=t_L/N$.
-The gauge dependence of the left- and right-hand sides of \eqref{utgfd2} is the same, but this is no longer true when we select an approximation for \eqref{utgfd2} with $N = 1$ and $M = 1$, given by:
+The gauge dependence of the left- and right-hand sides of \eqref{utgfd2} is the same, but this is no longer true when we approximate the right-hand side, for $N = 1$ and $M = 1$, as:

-Since \eqref{ap4.2b} is gauge invariant, we select the simplest Coulomb gauge approximation given by \eqref{utgfd} to evaluate \eqref{ap4.2b}.
-The only point to keep in mind when making such an approximation is that we have artificially modified the subsequent gauge dependence of the terms involving \eqref{utgfd}.
-However, this modification is not important in the present context, because we are not discussing the gauge invariance of \eqref{ap4.2b}, but only its (approximate) shape.
+Since \eqref{ap4.2b} is gauge invariant, we choose the simplest Coulomb gauge approximation, given by \eqref{utgfd}, to evaluate it.
+The only caveat in making this approximation is that it introduces an artificial gauge dependence in the subsequent terms.
+However, this modification is not significant in the present context, as we are not concerned with the gauge invariance of \eqref{ap4.2b} itself, but rather with its (approximate) structural form.
+Then, we can rewrite: